named-data/ndn-js/README.md

 See files in ndnProtocol/

-NDN.JS includes a Firefox extension for the ndn protocol built using the Javascript library.
+NDN-JS includes a Firefox extension for the ndn protocol built using the Javascript library.
 It currently obtains NDN connectivity through the NDN testbed, but you can click Set on the NDN Toolbar to change the connected hub.